 Anime & Manga

-Durarara!! decided to go for broke on this one, with Celty and Shinra seen in a later episode playing what appears, from Shinra's comments, to be a Mario Fighting Game, with requisite Atari noise, with PlayStation controllers.
-Bonus Points, because the Game case is a PSX-style CD Jewel case, but the system clearly loads carts.
+- Durarara!!: Celty and Shinra play what appears, from Shinra's comments, to be a Mario Fighting Game, with requisite Atari noise and PlayStation controllers.
+The Game case is a PSX-style CD Jewel case, but the system clearly loads carts.
 (They don't appear to be playing it on any sort of TV either, but that's okay because Celty doesn't have a head)

 Films — Live-Action